 - Then the remaining circles will be drawn with 20mm black markers.

 - The hole is 22 inches thick, so the marker is 1/2 inch wide felt.

 - All objectives must be horizontal (inclined goals are not allowed).

 - The diameter of the apple’s center ring (the red circle in the center) should be 3.5 inches.
 The target should be 24 inches (60.96 cm) from the bottom of the board.
 This should keep the center of the target 60 “off the ground.

 - Death (2 blue circles) is 1.5 inches in diameter and is within the ring from 1 point.

-- The bottom of the kill is approximately 35.25 inches from the bottom of the dash and about 2.5 inches from the outside of the dash to make sure they are inside the outer ring at 1 point.
+- The bottom of the kill is approximately 35.25 inches from the bottom of the dash and about 2.5 inches from the outside to ensure they are inside the outer ring at 1 point.

-- The projected targets does not match WATL.
+- The projected targets do not match WATL.
 Only boards with physical marks are allowed.

 - The target is located in the middle 2 × 10 in the middle [note that the width of 2 × 10 is actually 9 1/2 inches, so the center is 4 5/8 inches]: